AsposeCAD/blog/_posts/2018-09-03-Clarifying-3d-export-aspose-cad.md

 }
 ```

-For AutoCAD files, either 3D entities or 2D entities will be exported, according to specified TypeOfEntities, and not both.
+For AutoCAD files, most entity types will be exported in both cases, though with some differences due to projection.
+However, there are entities that are only exported when a corresponding entity type is set.
+Entities that are only exported in 2D mode include: attribute and attribute definition entities, underlays, raster images, Table, Text and MText entities.
+Entities that are only exported in 3D mode include: 3D face and solid entities, mesh entities, plane, swept, extruded and revolved surfaces.
 If 3D entities are selected for export, output image will be automatically centered to them - same way as when setting CenterDrawing property of CadRasterizationOptions to <b>true</b> - geometric center of all 3D entities in image is determined and is pinned to output image's center.

 For an STL file, you may not specify TypeOfEntities - it will be automatically set to Entities3D, as STL only has 3D entities anyway.
 Centering happens the same way.